mtsafarzadeh/ConditionalIndepence/README.md

 This is a MATLAB code to perform a non parameteric conditional independence test given three variables that are observed in a system.
-The formulation is outlines in detail in Safarzadeh & Younes (2017) MNRAS.
+The formulation is outlined in detail in Safarzadeh & Younes (2017) MNRAS.

 ### Who do I talk to? ###